How Does IV Therapy Work?

-- Electrolyte imbalances: If the administered fluids are not tailored to each individual’s needs, electrolyte derangements may ensue.
+- Electrolyte imbalances: Electrolyte derangements may ensue if the administered fluids are not tailored to each individual’s needs.

-- Vitamin overdose/toxicity: It is important to add the right dose of vitamins to your IV drip, or else some side effects such as fainting, mood changes, or diarrhea may occur.
+- Vitamin overdose/toxicity: It is essential to add the correct dose of vitamins to your IV drip, or else some side effects, such as fainting, mood changes, or diarrhea, may occur.

 To avoid these side effects, you must inform your healthcare professional of any medications or supplements you take and any previous reactions you have had.
 Most of these adverse events will only occur when universal precautions on safety are not adhered to or when untrained personnel administers the therapy.
 A reputable provider will have fewer risks, so ensure you speak to the right team.

 What Are The Pros And Cons Of IV Fluid Therapy?

 - Available Customization: You can customize your IV package to suit specific needs.
 For example, if your diet is low in vitamin B12, as with most vegetarian diets, you can request a B12 add-in.